Beugny

 Beugny ([bœɲi]) is a commune in the Pas-de-Calais department in the Hauts-de-France region in northern France.

 Geography

 A farming village located 20 miles (32 km) southeast of Arras at the junction of the N30 and D20 roads.

+History

+In 1877 the Bapaume to Havrincourt section of the Achiet–Marcoing railway opened.
+This line was built to further expand sugar beet cultivation in the area.
+The station was still standing in 2022.